How can I benefit from registering my details?

 What information should I include on the application form?

-You must ensure to complete all mandatory fields of the form, you can identify these by the * beside the relevant field.
-For Clerical, Technical, Managerial and Professional vacancies, your application form should detail your reasons for applying, and how your experience, qualifications, skills and training meet the specified criteria relevant to the vacancy.
+You must ensure to complete all mandatory fields of the form which are marked with an *- For professional staff vacancies (eg Clerical, Technical, Managerial, Facilities), your application form should detail your reasons for applying, and how your experience, qualifications, skills and training meet the criteria listed in the vacancy’s person specification.

 For Academic and Research vacancies, in addition to the application form, we require a copy of your curriculum vitae and a letter of application outlining your suitability for the job.
 You should upload and attach these documents to your application.
-You can also attach any relevant academic papers.
+You can also attach any relevant academic papers as detailed in the advert and further particulars.

 Can I print off my application form to keep a copy for my own records?